davem1988/Email-Name-Password-Validation/README.md

 ### Name Validation

 - The name field checks for proper formatting, ensuring only alphabetic characters are entered.
+- Displays an error if the format is incorrect.

 ### Password Validation